occam-ra/occam/doc/occam-user-manual.md

 **Optional default model:** When fitting a directed system, a model may be able to generate DV prediction rules for all IV states.
 This can happen when there is a tie between predicted DV states, or when evaluating test data that was not present in the training data.
 In these cases, Fit will use the independence model as a default, to break the tie or to fill in the missing data.
 (When there is a tie in the independence model as well, the DV is selected by lexicographical order.)
 When a DV prediction is based on the independence model, it will be marked in the output with an asterisk in the “rule” column.

 You may be able to provide an alternate default model that is more sensible than the independence model.
 To do so, enter a model in this field that is a descendent of the model to fit.
 That is, the alternate default model should be on the lattice somewhere between the model to fit and Bottom, where this alternative default model has at least one fewer predicting IV.
-(Omission of this IV may break the tie, or the predicting IV states
+(Omission of this IV may break the tie, or the predicting IV states may now include all the test IV states).

-Occam User’s Manual 3/13/2017 21

-may now include all the test IV states).
 Occam will use this model first when breaking ties or filling in missing data.
 If it too fails to specify a prediction, Occam will fall back to the independence model.

 **For directed systems: Default (‘negative’) DV state for confusion matrices:** For directed systems, Occam can output in Fit confusion matrices based on the model rule, and for the rules obtained for each component relation in the model.
 These matrices evaluate Occam’s predictions on the training data as well as the test data (if it is present).
 These confusion matrices indicate the correctness of prediction results when the Fit rule is used for a binary (“one state-vs-other states”) classification.
 To use this feature, specify a single ‘negative’ DV state, as an integer equal to or greater than 0.
 This selection represents a DV state, *after rebinning* (or recoding; see Appendix 1).